NHS recruiting doctors from WHO “red list” countries

 Doctors in similar positions to Enekwechi and Johnson have contacted Dr Jenny Vaughan from the Doctors’ Association; a lobbying group which voices concerns on behalf of frontline doctors.
 Vaughan describes the emergence of a two-tier system: one for NHS recruits and one for international recruits working in the private sector.

-This case poses ethical questions as to whether health providers should hire health professionals from “red list” countries where health services are already struggling with staff shortages.
-In doing so, it could make the situation for these stretched healthcare systems even more precarious.
-As long as international recruitment continues in this manner, ethical questions around the treatment of those coming to work in the UK will most likely remain.
+This case poses ethical questions as to whether health providers should hire medical professionals from “red list” countries already struggling with staff shortages.
+Ultimately, it makes the situation for these stretched healthcare systems even more precarious.